 In September, we held our Visioning series and gathered ideas of what SE Denver residents want in our community.
 Over 1500 participated in the online survey and 300 attended our two workshops.
 SE residents love our corner of Denver, but want it to be more walkable, with local restaurants, retail and gathering places for people to meet and linger.
 These ideas will shape a vision for our area of the city and guide the work of the District 4 Council office.

 We also enlisted the help of our working groups to plan a pop-up festival, South by Southeast (SxSE) that was held on August 19 in Bible Park.
 We couldn't have done it without our great volunteers and working group members!
-Thanks & we look forward to seeing you all next year for the second annual South by Southeast festival!
+Thanks & we look forward to seeing you for the second annual South by Southeast festival on August 18, 2018!

 Arts & Culture Facilities & Public Art